odradev/odradev.github.io/docusaurus/blog/2023-06-27-we-are-here-to-stay/index.md

 ## We will help with your project

 Whether you are a Rust developer or not, you can start using Odra today.
-We have prepared a few [examples and docs] that will help you get started.
+We have prepared a few [examples and docs] to help you get started.
 Rust knowledge required to use Odra is minimal.
 That was always the goal.